 And I'm making her mine

-- "Do It All The Time" is a sarcastic number about individuals who follow the mindset of doing whatever they want without paying mind to the consequences, and more specifically about songs that encourage such behaviour.
+- "Do It All The Time" is a sarcastic number about individuals who follow (and endorse through their music) the mindset of doing whatever they want without paying mind to the consequences, justifying themselves by saying that... well, they do it all the time.

 - The Unsmile: The ending of the video for "Christmas Drag" ends with Dallon giving the most insincere smile he can muster towards the camera.